-- Performance, such as audio clarity, echo, and loudness to a large degree rely on the phone and network, and not the Uconnect Phone. - Echo at the phone far end can sometimes be reduced by lowering the in-vehicle audio volume. - In a convertible vehicle, system performance may be compromised with the convertible top down.
+Performance, such as audio clarity, echo, and loudness to a large degree rely on the phone and network, and not the Uconnect Phone. • In a convertible vehicle, system performance may be compromised with the convertible top down.

 Recent Calls

 If your phone supports "Automatic Phonebook Download," Uconnect Phone can list your Outgoing, Incoming and Missed Calls.